 When the French winery magnate Robert Drouhin ("the Sebastiani of France") planted a vineyard and built a winery in the Red Hills of Dundee back in 1987, he set local oenophiles abuzz.
 His daughter Veronique is now the winemaker and produces silky and elegant Pinot Noir and Chardonnay.
-Ninety acres of the 225-acre estate had been planted.
-The hillside setting was selected to take advantage of the natural coolness of the earth and to establish a gravity-flow winery.
-No
+Ninety acres of the 225-acre estate has been planted on a hillside to take advantage of the natural coolness of the earth and to establish a gravity-flow winery.
+No appointment is needed